Introduction to Azure Virtual Networks

 - Design and implement Azure Firewall

-- Working with Azure Firewall Manager
+- Secure your networks with Azure Firewall Manager

 - Implement a Web Application Firewall on Azure Front Door

-Module 7: Design and implement private access to Azure Services
+Design and implement private access to Azure Services

-In this module you will learn to design and implement private access to Azure Services with Azure Private Link, and virtual network service endpoints.
+You'll learn to design and implement private access to Azure Services with Azure Private Link, and virtual network service endpoints.

 - Define Private Link Service and private endpoint

-- Integrate Private Link with DNS
+- Integrate private endpoint with DNS

-Module 8: Design and implement network monitoring
+Design and implement network monitoring

-In this module you will learn to design and implement network monitoring solutions such as Azure Monitor and Network watcher.
+You learn to design and implement network monitoring solutions such as Azure Monitor and Network watcher.

-- Monitor your networks with Azure Monitor
+- Monitor your networks using Azure monitor